 BETTER THAN BEATS FOR 2019

-Let’s face it, we’re all suckers for a good marketing campaign.
+Let’s face it; we’re all suckers for a good marketing campaign.
 The Beats by Dre headphones are a great example of a mediocre product finding stratospheric success through marketing.
-When Beats by Dre headphones hit the market, they mounted a huge campaign that starred none other than Dr. Dre himself.
+When Beats by Dre headphones hit the market, they mounted a massive campaign that starred none other than Dr. Dre himself.

-But you didn’t click this article to hear about superexpensive headphones, you clicked it to know what set of “ear speakers” you can buy that will blow the earpads off Beats by Dre.
-These headphones are not in order of sound quality, which can be subjective.
-I can definitely say that any of these are far superior to what you get from those headphones that are now being worn as jewelry.
+But you didn’t click this article to hear about super-expensive headphones; you clicked it to know what set of “ear speakers” you can buy that will blow the earpads off Beats by Dre.
+These headphones are not in order of sound quality, which can be subjective, but based on our testing and experience, we are happy to say that any of these sets are far superior to what you get from those other headphones that are not much more than neck candy.

 The Grado SR-60e: $79.99

 I wanted to start off with an example of a tried-and-true product that is crazy inexpensive and really demonstrates how silly the Beats By Dre headphones are.
 Grado has been in business since 1955, making only a few products . . . and yes, one product is headphones.
-The Grado SR-60 went into production in 1994 and has remained a well-respected product since then.
+The Grado SR-60 went into production in 1994 and has remained a well-respected product to this day.